AdobeDocs/experience-manager-cloud-service.en/help/security/same-site-cookie-support.md

 The default value of this setting (`SameSite=Lax`) might cause authentication between AEM instances or services to not work.
 This is because the domains or URL structures of these services might not fall under the constraints of this cookie policy.

-In order to get around this, you need to set the SameSite cookie attribute to `None` for the login token.
+To get around this, you need to set the SameSite cookie attribute to `None` for the login token.

 >[!CAUTION]
 >